 Getting your hands on a voter file is critical to campaign operations so purchase your local electoral file and if needs be, enlist an expert to help you decipher it (you’d be surprised the number of people who struggle to understand voter files).

-These databases contain masses of information if analyzed correctly, you will be privy to valuable information such as Date of births, names, address, past voting history.
-You can find out where to source a voter file here.
+These databases contain masses of information if analyzed correctly, you will be privy to valuable information such as date of births, names, addresses, past voting history etc. You can find out where to source a voter file here.